Book a workshop

 Wear and Care, create your very own craftivist art

-Interviewing workshop, become a published journalist!
-Learn about inspiring children (and adults) around the world and then have the opportunity to create interview questions for them- that they will the REALLY answere and then will appear on this website
+Interviewing workshops Learning about inspiring children (and adults) around the world and then have the opportunity to create interview questions for them- that they REALLY answered and then appeared on this website

 Cardboard costumes inspired by the amazing work of Swiss artist Sophie Taeuber-Arp